How do you write a Board of Directors Resolution? | Aprio

 Takeaways

 Remember, board resolutions are legally binding documents.
-Your resolutions need to be signed and dated by all required board members and stored and available if required for future reference or legal purposes.
-For many boards going paperless and utilizing board management software like Aprio to simplify resolution sign-offs, tracking, and archiving of legal documents ensures that resolutions are done right.
+Resolutions include key details of the meeting, signatures of all board members, and the date.
+They should also be stored and available if required for future reference or legal purposes.
+For many boards going paperless, board management software like Aprio can simplify resolution sign-offs, tracking, and archiving of legal documents ensures that resolutions are done right.

-Ensure good governance and simplify the work of your board of directors with Aprio
+Ensure good governance and simplify board resolutions with Aprio

 Aprio’s board portal software helps board members, executives, and board secretaries and administrators stay organized, make timely board decisions, and run meetings efficiently – all with good governance in place.

-See how Aprio helps streamline board resolutions and other board responsibilities and keep information secure with a custom demo.
+See how Aprio helps streamline board resolutions and other board responsibilities and keep information secure.
+Get in touch with our team to start the conversation

 See the Aprio difference.